-- 1. Depository bank; - Other state or national banks domiciled in Texas that are insured by the FDIC; - 3.
-Savings and loan associations domiciled in Texas that are insured by the FSLIC; - 4.
+- 1. Depository bank; - 2.
+Another state or national bank with a main or branch office in Texas that is insured by the FDIC; - 3.
+Savings and loan associations with main or branch offices in Texas that are insured by the FSLIC; - 4.
 Public funds investment pools; or - 5.
 Government securities brokers and dealers.